prggmr/zf2-docpx/zend/Password/PasswordInterface.rst

     Verify a password hash against a given plain text password

-    :param string $password: The password to hash
+    :param string: The password to hash
-    :param string $hash: The supplied hash to validate
+    :param string: The supplied hash to validate

     :rtype: bool Does the password validate against the hash